 Definition

-An ordered list of all work items -- user stories, bugs, technical debt, spikes, and improvements -- that a product team may deliver.
-The product backlog is owned by the PM and continuously refined (groomed) to ensure the highest-priority items are well-defined and ready for development.
+An ordered list of all work items.
+User stories, bugs, technical debt, spikes, and improvements.
+That a product team may deliver.
+As described in the Scrum Guide, the product backlog is owned by the PM and continuously refined (groomed) to ensure the highest-priority items are well-defined and ready for development.
 A healthy backlog reflects current strategy and is not an ever-growing wish list.
+Ordering the backlog requires a consistent prioritization method; the RICE Calculator provides an interactive way to score backlog items, and the prioritization guide covers the full decision-making process.

 Why It Matters for Product Managers